Tengku Hassanal Ibrahim Alam Shah: Tengku Mahkota of Pahang

-Tengku Hassanal was proclaimed as the Tengku Mahkota of Pahang and Pemangku Raja Pahang on 29 January 2019.
-He is currently serving as Regent throughout his father's 5-year reign as the Yang di-Pertuan Agong.
+Tengku Hassanal was made the Tengku Mahkota of Pahang on 22 January 2019.
+He served as Regent of Pahang while his father reigned as the Yang di-Pertuan Agong from January of 2019 to 2024.

-The traditional proclamation ceremony was held at Balairung Seri, Istana Abu Bakar, Pekan where Tengku Hassanal took his oath of office and allegiance in front of his parents, family and state dignitaries.
-2 days later, his father, the Sultan of Pahang, Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah and the new Tengku Ampuan of Pahang, Tunku Azizah Aminah Maimunah Iskandariah Almarhum Sultan Iskandar, departs to Kuala Lumpur to reign as the Yang di-Pertuan Agong and Raja Permaisuri Agong.
+The traditional proclamation ceremony was held on 29 January 2019 at Balairung Seri, Istana Abu Bakar, Pekan where Tengku Hassanal took his oath of office and allegiance in front of his parents, family and state dignitaries.
+Two days later, his parents, the Sultan of Pahang, Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah and the Tengku Ampuan of Pahang, Tunku Azizah Aminah Maimunah Iskandariah departed for Kuala Lumpur to reign as the Yang di-Pertuan Agong and the Raja Permaisuri Agong.

-His first official duty as Regent of Pahang was becoming the state representative at the Swearing in ceremony of his father, Sultan Abdullah as the 16th Yang di-Pertuan Agong of Malaysia on 31 January 2019.
+His first official duty as Regent of Pahang was when he became the state representative at the Swearing in ceremony of his father, Al-Sultan Abdullah as the 16th Yang di-Pertuan Agong of Malaysia on 31 January 2019.
 He also became Pahang's representative on his father's installation ceremony on 30 July 2019.

-As Tengku Mahkota, Tengku Hassanal holds a number of important positions including as Chancellor of the Universiti Islam Pahang Sultan Ahmad Shah (UniPSAS) and President of the State Islamic Religious and Malay Customs Council (MUIP).
+As Tengku Mahkota, Tengku Hassanal holds a number of important positions, including as Chancellor of the Universiti Islam Pahang Sultan Ahmad Shah (UniPSAS) and President of the State Islamic Religious and Malay Customs Council (MUIP).

 Personality

-Tengku Hassanal is seen following his father and grandfather's footstep in establishing good and closer relation with the people living throughout the state of Pahang.
+Tengku Hassanal is seen following his father and grandfather's footsteps in establishing good and closer relation with the people living throughout the state of Pahang.
 Apart from his humble and friendly personality, Tengku Hassanal is also keen in learning and understanding his people's conditions and problems.
-He always spends time travelling around the state to get closer with the people.
+He spends time travelling around the state to get closer with the people.

+Titles, styles, honours and recognitions

+The full title and style of Tengku Hassanal Ibrahim Alam Shah is: